-- Student Handbook - ♦ Relevant Course Syllabus - American Nurses Association (ANA) Standards - California State University, San Bernardino Bulletin of Courses - 1.
+- □ Student Handbook - □ Relevant Course Syllabus - □ American Nurses Association (ANA) Standards - □ California State University, San Bernardino Bulletin of Courses - 1.
 The student or faculty recognizes unresolved or ongoing difficulties in any of the following areas: professional conduct, clinical proficiency, absence or tardiness, as defined by the current student policy and procedure manual and relevant course syllabus.

-- 2. An instructor will develop a Strategic Plan for Success Guidelines identifying the deficiency and a Strategic Plan for Success.
-The following steps will be implemented: - a) Following a meeting of relevant involved parties, the student may be removed from the clinical setting as determined by the instructor, to allow time for further clarification and verification of information. - b) The instructor will contact the Chief Nurse Administrator/Department Chair - c) The Strategic Plan for Success will be ready for the student's signature by the next clinical day from the identification of the deficiency. - 3.
-Within five (5) workdays, the instructor, in consultation with the Department Chair/Chief Nurse Administrator, will meet with the student to define details of the Strategic Plan for Success for completion. - 4.
+- 2. An instructor will develop a SPS Guidelines identifying the deficiency and a SPS.
+The following steps will be implemented: - a) Following a meeting of relevant involved parties, the student may be removed from the clinical setting as determined by the instructor, to allow time for further clarification and verification of information. - b) The instructor will contact the Chief Nurse Administrator/Department Chair - c) The SPS will be ready for the student's signature by the next clinical day from the identification of the deficiency. - 3.
+Within five (5) workdays, the instructor, in consultation with the Department Chair/Chief Nurse Administrator, will meet with the student to define details of the SPS for completion. - 4.
 The plan may include referral to: - a) Theory and/or Clinical Instructor of the course. - b) The Student Health and Psychological Counseling Center and/or CARE Team for solution of personal problems interfering with learning. - c) The Learning Center for assessment of possible learning disabilities and/or remediation work in deficient areas and tutorial support. - d) Referral to Skills Lab Coordinator for clinical remediation support.